-, 8 participants the final sample.
+Due to a technical error in the task script, 8 participants had to be excluded from the final sample.
 Additionally, one participant had to be excluded due to a lack of MRI data.
-Furthermore, one participant had to be excluded because their performed the task below chance level.
+Furthermore, one participant had to be excluded because their performed the task below chance level, leaving a total of 28 participants for final analyses.